 Pesto pasta tossed with cherry tomatoes and black olives.

-This quick pesto pasta salad is a must-have for all of your summer gatherings.
+Get ready for an absolute flavor explosion in this Pesto Pasta Salad recipe.
 It’s fresh, flavorful and it can be on the table in just about 15 minutes.
 Yes, that quick!

 This is an easy mix of farfalle pasta, cherry tomatoes and black olives, all tossed in basil pesto and finished off with feta cheese.
-It’s also super versatile, so feel free to add other favorite ingredients and even chicken for a boost of protein.
+Pesto pasta is also super versatile, so feel free to add other favorite ingredients and even chicken for a boost of protein.
 I love that this dish is full of tons of great flavors and textures, yet is easy enough to be whipped up at a moment’s notice.
 My kids love it too!
 In fact, it’s my son’s very favorite meal!
-The fact that it can be a side or a main entree is a major plus for this mama’s busy schedule and I’m sure it will be for yours as well!
+It makes enough to feed a crowd and leftovers are great the next day!

 This salad was fantastic!
 Took to a potluck and received rave reviews from those who tried it.
 This will definitely be made again!